Moving Abroad: 34 Things you Should Definitely be Preparing

 - Visa: Make sure that you have researched what kind of visa you need in the country you’re moving to and that you have everything ready before your move.

-- Finalise moving date: You’ll feel a lot better once you’ve decided this, it will give you something to aim towards.
+- Finalise moving date: Deciding what day to move will make your move abroad become more of a reality, it will give you something to aim towards.

 - Research removal companies: It’s best to do some research into which moving company can provide you with the services that you want for your budget.
 Why not look at our top 10 international removals page for an idea on which companies can help you move country.